scott-abernethy/opener-of-the-way/README.md

 # Opener Of The Way

 An application for secure cataloging and distribution of files on a private network, with a Lovecraftian theme.
-Created by @scott-abernethy.
+Created by Scott Abernethy (github @scott-abernethy).

 ## License

-Opener Of The Way is distributed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html).
+Opener Of The Way is distributed under the [GNU General Public License v3](http://www.gnu.org/licenses/gpl-3.0.html).